Do Feelings and Attitudes Have an Effect on Cancer?

 Can support groups and counseling help me?

-Research has not shown that support groups or counseling help people with cancer live longer.
-However, there are many benefits for people with cancer who participate in support groups.
+Research doesn’t show that support groups or counseling help people with cancer live longer.
+However, there are many benefits for people with cancer who take part in support groups.

-Research shows that giving people with cancer information in a support group helps reduce tension, anxiety, and tiredness, and may lower the risk of depression.
-Sharing experiences with others can also improve feelings of well-being and overall quality of life.
+Attending a support group might help reduce stress, anxiety, fatigue (tiredness) and lower your risk of depression.
+It can also help you feel less alone and more hopeful.
+Sharing experiences with others in a similar situation can also improve feelings of well-being and overall quality of life.

 The American Cancer Society medical and editorial content team